Home - Global Challenges

 National science academies issue joint statements calling on world leaders at annual G8 Summits to address some of the world's greatest challenges through the use of science and technology.

 Repressive governments across the globe pose a unique threat to the free exchange of ideas and scientific collaboration across borders.
-In an ever-more complex world, the National Academies (working with some 80 counterpart national academies) uses its influence and prestige to advocate in behalf of scientists, engineers, and health professionals anywhere in the world who are unjustly detained or imprisoned for exercising those basic human rights promulgated by the Universal Declaration of Human Rights.
+In an ever-more complex world, the Academies (working with some 80 counterpart national academies) uses its influence and prestige to advocate in behalf of scientists, engineers, and health professionals anywhere in the world who are unjustly detained or imprisoned for exercising those basic human rights promulgated by the Universal Declaration of Human Rights.